For the first time since The Three Doctors, Sue’s older brother, Gary, agreed to join us for an episode or two.

 The Doctor and his companions are set upon by villagers armed with cudgels.

 Sue: Peter Davison’s Doctor is pretty handy.
 That’s the first time I’ve seen him throw his weight around.
-Hmmmm… Nice.
+Hmm… Nice.

-Me: Snap out of it.
-I’m still here, you know.
+Me: Snap out of it, Sue.
+I am still here, you know.

-Adric runs away but he ends up flat on his face.
+Adric runs away and ends up flat on his face.

-Sue: He can’t even trip over properly.
+Sue: He can’t even fall over properly.
 That was terrible.
-Shall we do a re-take?
-Nah, that’ll do.
+Shall we do a re-take, do you think?
+Nah, that’ll do!

 Gary: Oh, it’s him from On the Buses.

 Gary: No, the other one.
 Olive’s husband, Arthur.
 (As Olive) Arfur!
 Arfur!

 You know, I’m sure we did this last week…

 Me: That’s 10 points to Gary.
 Well done.